hintron/celegraph/README.md

 Server and Test Client Usage
 ------------
-In linux, cd into Oldentide/Server/ and run
+In linux, cd to celegraph/ and run

     make